Core and Windings of Three Phase Core Type Transformer

 Multi-layer Helical Winding

 We use it commonly for high voltage ratings for 110 kV and above.
 These types of winding consist of several cylindrical layers concentrically wound and connected in series.

-We make the outer layers shorter than inner layers to distribute capacitance uniformly.
-These windings primarily improve the surge behaviour of transformers.
+We make the outer layers shorter than the inner layers to distribute capacitance uniformly.
+These windings primarily improve the surge behavior of transformers.

 Disc and Continuous Disc Winding

 Primarily used for a high capacity transformer.
-The winding consist of a number of flat coils or discs in series or parallel.
-The coils are formed with rectangular strips wound spirally from the centre outwards in the radial direction as shown in the figure below.
+The winding consists of a number of flat coils or discs in series or parallel.
+The coils are formed with rectangular strips wound spirally from the center outwards in the radial direction as shown in the figure below.